Ground state energy and phase transitions of Long-range XXZ using VQE: Results

 \subsection{Phase Transition of Long-Range XXZ chain}

 We start by analysing the energy difference of the exact diagonalisation results and the ground energy computed through VQE ($E_d (\Delta,\alpha)=E_{exact}-E_{VQE}$) at depth 1 as a function of $\Delta$ and $\alpha$.
 The depth is chosen to be 1 because, in this section, our goal was to obtain phase transitions rather than to achieve ground energy with accuracy.
 We further computed the gradient of this energy difference along $\alpha$ and $\Delta$, and utilized it to compute normalized gradient vectors represented as arrows in our phase diagrams.
+We divide the $\alpha$ and $\Delta$ values in a $20\times20$ grid and use NumPy’s np.gradient for the calculation of these gradients.
 The components of these gradient vectors for each $\Delta$ and $\alpha$ can be calculated as:

-The main objective in calculating the gradient vector is to finally obtain the information of \textit{directional coherence}.
+The main objective in calculating the gradient vector is to finally obtain the information of \textit directional coherence.
 For this purpose, we obtain the angle of the gradient vector, as:

 The directional coherence, then, has been calculated as: